What to Do in a Hit-and-Run

 - Health and Disability Insurance: If you have health insurance or disability insurance, these can also help cover medical bills and lost wages, respectively.

 - Legal Action: If the police can find the driver who fled, you can file a personal injury lawsuit against them.
 Alabama follows a contributory negligence rule, meaning if you are found even slightly at fault, you could be barred from recovering damages.
-Therefore, proving the full fault of the other party is essential, and a skilled personal injury attorney can be invaluable in building your case.
+Thus, a skilled personal injury attorney is vital to prove the other party’s full fault and build your case.

 Remember, while these avenues for compensation exist, navigating through them can be complex.
-It’s crucial to work with an experienced car accident lawyer who can guide you through the process, ensure your rights are protected, and advocate for your best interests.
-Call (205) 324-1212 today or complete our contact form for a complimentary case evaluation.
+An experienced car accident lawyer is crucial because they can guide you through the process, protect your rights, and advocate for your best interests.
+Call our team at (205) 324-1212 today or complete our contact form for a complimentary case evaluation.